rsnodgrass/pybluebolt-service/README.md

 NOTE:

+* Directly communicating with a local BlueBOLT device is almost always preferred to communicating with the cloud, as that status/changes can be instaneous and the integration can work even when offline without an Internet connection.
+However, there are some BlueBOLT configuration details that are only available in the cloud.
+This does not yet support direct interaction with a local BlueBOLT device (and may never, as that might be better as a separate package).
 * This library is community supported, please submit changes and improvements.
 * This is a very basic beta-quality interface that may need to be refactored in the future.